DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 2.md

 // Import the type `Counter` from an external account. import NBATopShot from 0x299F20A29311B9248F12

-// Importing `Counter` and NBATopShot into HelloWorld contract. access(all) contract HelloWorld: Counter, NBATopShot{

-}
 ```

 ### **Put it to the Test:**